Essential Questions to Ask When Designing Your Dream Home - Royal Homes Essential Questions to Ask When Designing Your Dream Home - Royal Homes

 Ceilings make a significant difference to a room, so based on the build of your home and what look you want to achieve, different ceiling styles may work.

-If you’re looking for a cost-effective option, you can start simple with a California knockdown ceiling.
+If you’re looking for a cost-effective option, you can start simply with a California knockdown ceiling.
 This is seen in many homes and provides a nicer ceiling option than the outdated popcorn ceiling.
 If you’re eyeing a vaulted ceiling, you can look into options like adding simple pot lights to keep it clean or adding reclaimed lumber beams to add to your rustic style.

 From flat to wood ceilings and regular to vaulted, you can find which option best suits your style and space – even finding the right cornice moulding to any details around ceiling light fixtures.